hieptuanle/classroom/README.md

 git clone <repository-url>
 cd classroom

-# Install all dependencies for both backend and frontend
+# Install all dependencies for both backend and mobile
 pnpm install
 ```